serverless/blog/posts/2019-08-01-serverless-components-beta.md

 ---

-**Forget infrastructure.**  Today, we’re giving you a new option to **deploy serverless use-cases — without managing complex infrastructure configuration files**.
+**Forget infrastructure** — Today, we’re giving you a new option to **deploy serverless use-cases — without managing complex infrastructure configuration files**.

 It’s called Serverless Components and you can now use them with the Serverless Framework to deploy software on serverless cloud services, more easily than ever.